martinvonz/jj/docs/FAQ.md

 For when you would use git stashing, use `jj edit <rev>` for expected behaviour.
 Other workflows may prefer `jj edit` as well.

+### Why are most merge commits marked as "(empty)"?

+Jujutsu, like Git, is a snapshot-based VCS.
+That means that each commit logically records the state of all current files in the repo.
+The changes in a commit are not recorded but are instead calculated when needed by comparing the commit's state to the parent commit's state.
+Jujutsu defines the changes in a commit to be relative to the auto-merged parents (if there's only one parent, then that merge is trivial - it's the parent commit's state).
+As a result, a merge commit that was a clean merge (no conflict resolution, no additional changes) is considered empty.
+Conversely, if the merge commit contains conflict resolutions or additional changes, then it will be considered non-empty.

+This definition of the changes in a commit is used throughout Jujutsu.
+It's used by `jj diff -r` and `jj log -p` to show the changes in a commit.
+It's used by `jj rebase` to rebase the changes in a commit.
+It's used in `jj log` to indicate which commits are empty.
+It's used in the `files()` revset function (and by `jj log <path>`) to find commits that modify a certain path.
+And so on.

 ### How do I deal with divergent changes ('??' after the [change ID])?

 A [divergent change][glossary_divergent_change] represents a change that has two